You’re here because you have a question weighing on your mind…

 So you don’t want to wake up one day and find that your beautiful little betta friend has become sushi.

-Trying to feed a betta without having its breakfast gobbled up by the goldfish is no easy task.
+… Trying to feed a betta without having its breakfast gobbled up by the goldfish might take some creativity.

 Keeping betta fish living with goldfish in the same tank – with direct contact – is kind of like trying to keep a cat in a house full of big, hyper dogs.